 - Step Two Decorate the house while the template is uncut and flat.

 - Step Three Using scissors, cut your template along the solid lines

 - Step Four Adults can cut out the solid black areas with an Exacto knife.

 - Step Five Fold your template along the dotted lines

 - Step Six Tape or glue the tabs to the model.
-I suggest taping for a quicker and more painless build!
+I suggest taping for a quick build!

 Le Corbusier.
-Okay the first two models don’t but the third “modern” version is all about the father of modernism, Le Corbusier.
+The third “modern” paper house is all about the father of modernism, Le Corbusier.
 A handful of projects stood out to me in all those architectural history classes I took in college and none more than the Villa Savoye.
-Most people might look at the house and think “Okay, what’s the big whup?” but can I tell you, it was built in 1930?
+Most people might look at the house and think “Okay, what’s the big whup?” but can I tell you, it was built in 1930!
 Yes, 1930!
 If it was built in 1980 we might not have blinked an eye but he built this 50 years before that!
 Does the phrase way ahead of his time come to mind?
 Despite my feminist concerns about Corbu’s belief in the modulor, a system of scaling based on a 6-foot man, I still find Le Corbusier’s work inspiring.
 His deceivingly simple plays of shape and form never get old to look at when I’m searching for an architectural pick-me-up.
 I hope you’ll add a little modern house to your village!

 If you enjoyed this, I have more templates available in our Paper Village Template Pack

 I love it when you guys share images of your students or children working on projects from our blog!
 These images are from reader Marion who works with kids in South Africa and Lesotho.
 If you ever have images you’d like to share email them to firstname.lastname@example.org.